mitre/cti/USAGE.md

 You can then use this CompositeDataSource just as you would the DataSource for an individual domain.

 # Python recipes
 Below are example python recipes which can be used to work with ATT&CK data.
 They assume the existence of an object implementing the DataStore API.
-Any of the methods outlined in the [Accessing ATT&CK data in python](#accessing-ATTCK-Data-in-Python) section above should provide an object implementing this API.
+Any of the methods outlined in the [Accessing ATT&CK data in python](#accessing-ATTCK-Data-in-Python) section should provide an object implementing this API.

 This section utilizes the [stix2 python library](https://github.com/oasis-open/cti-python-stix2).
 Please refer to the [STIX2 Python API Documentation](https://stix2.readthedocs.io/en/latest/) for more information on how to work with STIX programmatically.